-If your speaking, reading, writing, study and job seeking skills are making it difficult for you to find work, go to Centrelink or your jobactive Provider and ask about government funded training in the Skills for Education and Employment Program (SEE).
+If your speaking, reading, writing and numeracy skills are making it difficult for you to find work, go to Services Australia (Centrelink) or your jobactive Provider and ask about government funded training in the Skills for Education and Employment Program (SEE).

-SEE training is about helping you get the skills you need to get a job.
-It can
+SEE training can help you get the skills to get a job:

 - improve your spoken and written English language skills